nandobike/nandobike.github.io/_books/learning-unix-for-os-x-going-deep-with-the-terminal-and-shell.md

 ---
 layout: book-shelf
-title: Learning Unix for OS X: Going Deep With the Terminal and Shell
+title: "Learning Unix for OS X: Going Deep With the Terminal and Shell"
 author: Dave  Taylor
+date: 2019-05-27
 cover: assets/img/book_covers/learning-unix-for-os-x-going-deep-with-the-terminal-and-shell.jpg
 olid: # use Open Library ID to fetch cover (if no `cover` is provided)
 isbn: 9781449332310